cmanaha/angular-elasticsearch-logger/README.md

 The service internally buffers all the logs and sends the documents using the [bulk API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-bulk) to ensure the scalability of log insertion.

  - _index_ : (string) Is the index that will be used (additionally the date will be post-fixed)
- - _type_ : (string) ElasticSearch documet type that should be used when inserting documents
+ - _type_ : (string) Elasticsearch documet type that should be used when inserting documents
- - _bufferSize_ : (integer) The number of log to buffer before submitting a bulk request to ElasticSearch.
+ - _bufferSize_ : (integer) The number of log to buffer before submitting a bulk request to Elasticsearch.
 If that number if exceeded the logs are flushed
  - _flushIntervalInMS_ : (integer) number of milliseconds before inserting documents that might be pending from insertion in the buffer

 An example of such configuration is: